RanestRane

-RanestRane (Italian for "strange frogs") is a Neo-progressive rock band from Rome that stages melodic and partly instrumental symphonic prog with fine melody lines as a rock opera.
+RanestRane (Italian for "strange frogs") is an Italian neo-prog band from Rome that stages melodic and partly instrumental symphonic prog with fine melody lines as a rock opera.

 History

 Founding in 1998 and conceptual idea

 The band was founded in 1998 in Rome by the current members and first made a name for itself in the Italian Progressive rock scene through live performances.

 In the following years they developed and refined their conceptual idea to conceive rock operas in the classical Italian tradition of Progressive Rock.
 The band combines their own composed music with short excerpts from a film projected in the background.

 Among the musical influences are bands like Goblin, Genesis and Marillion.

 The first complete project was released by the band in 2002, when the four Italians accompanied Werner Herzog's film "Nosferatu" in concerts and provided it with new sounds.
 This procedure, called "Cineconcerto" by the band, is reminiscent of the film adaptations of Art Zoyd, who also chose "Nosferatu" as an object for their adaptation.
 In contrast to the French, RanestRane did not choose the original by Friedrich Wilhelm Murnau as a model, but the remake by Werner Herzog..